Protect your site with brute force protection

 If you’d like to add something to your email filters to make sure these notification emails never get sent to spam, they’ll all be coming from support+monitor AT jetpack DOT com.

-You can now receive notifications about your site being down on the web through WordPress.com and/or push notifications on mobile (Android and iOS) for both Jetpack and WordPress apps.
+You can now receive push notifications about your site being down on mobile (Android and iOS) in both the Jetpack and WordPress apps.

-In order to enable this feature from the web:
+In order to enable downtime notifications from the Jetpack app or WordPress app go to:

 3. Enable “Send push notifications”.

-• “server” — a 5xx response, meaning the server had some type of fatal error.
+• “server” — a 5xx response, meaning the server had some type of fatal error, in particular if your theme or one of your plugins creates a Fatal Error.

 • blocked” — a 403 response, meaning the server replied that we were forbidden from viewing the home page.